FAQs

 Can I bring my baby?

 Yes!
-Babies under six months old are always welcome to join therapy sessions with you, whether we meet in person or online via Telehealth.
-After about six months, many babies become more active and may find it harder to sit quietly during sessions.
+Babies under six months old are always welcome to join therapy sessions, whether we meet in person or online via Telehealth.
+Around six months, many babies become more active and may find it harder to tolerate their parents’ attention being focused on the session.
 For children older than six months, I encourage scheduling appointments during nap times or when another adult is available to care for your child.

 Is perinatal therapy really all you do?

-Perinatal therapy is indeed my specialty, but my work often extends beyond those initial stages.
-Many people don’t realize how much of our adult lives can be influenced by experiences around conception, pregnancy, postpartum, parenting, or perinatal loss.
-I usually begin working with clients during these important transitional moments.
-However, once you become a client, you remain welcome regardless of how your situation changes.
-My goal is to support you throughout your ongoing journey, not just during the early phases.
+Although perinatal therapy is my specialty, my work often continues beyond those early stages.
+I frequently begin with clients during these transitional moments, but not always.
+Once you become a client, you are welcome to continue regardless of how your situation changes.
+My goal is to support you throughout your ongoing journey, not just in the beginning.

-Can I talk to you about things unrelated to your specialty?
+Can I talk to you about things unrelated to pregnancy, birth, and parenting?

 Absolutely.
-While many clients come to me seeking help related to perinatal and postpartum challenges, I recognize that every person’s life is complex and multi-faceted.
-Your experiences outside of these areas are just as important.
-I encourage you to bring any thoughts or concerns to our sessions.
-No topic is off-limits, and this holistic approach helps us build a deeper understanding and a stronger foundation for your growth and healing.
+While many clients come to me seeking support for perinatal and parenting challenges, I recognize that each person’s life is complex and multifaceted.
+Your experiences outside these areas are equally important and inform your experience.
+I invite you to bring any thoughts or concerns to our sessions; no topic is off-limits.
+Taking a holistic approach to our work together helps us build a deeper understanding and a stronger foundation for your growth and healing.

 Why Women’s Work?